fabriziotappero/timo/README.md

 While developing it is quite useful to compile and run using the command `go run . --debug`.
 This will generate more detailed log information.
 Log can be monitored using `tail -f /tmp/timo_debug.log`.

+Github is used to store the timo repository.
+A new build is triggered by Gihub Actions when the lastest master is tag with *"release"*.

 ## Some Help With Golang

 https://go.dev/doc/effective_go